powolnik/TaskaDoo/Docs/Research/ResearchList.md

   - Examine scheduling strategies for adaptive reminders (e.g., notifications at 30, 15, and 5 minutes).

 > **Scheduling logic**
-> - Task Prioritization and Ordering:
->
-> Tasks can be ordered based on user-defined or system-assigned priorities.
-Factors such as deadlines and the estimated duration of each task should also be taken into account.
-Additionally, user preferences (like preferred start times or designated quiet hours) should influence the order in which tasks are scheduled.
-> - Notification Scheduling:
->
-> The system should be designed to adjust these reminders dynamically if a task is postponed, completed, or if the user interacts with a notification.
-> - Conflict Resolution and Optimization:
->
-> The scheduling logic must detect overlapping tasks and decide whether to merge, prioritize, or prompt the user to reschedule.
-If a task is delayed or modified, the system should recalculate the schedule to ensure that all tasks are accommodated without causing confusion or overlap.

 ## 4. UI/UX Design & Accessibility
 - **Design Principles**: